aristocratious/docusaurus-mvp/docs/get-started/faq.md

 ### What if our organization isn't ready for major structural changes?

 We meet you where you are.
 Transformation can be gradual, starting with AI implementation that supports current structures while building capacity for eventual evolution.
-Many organizations begin with efficiency improvements and gradually develop toward more self-managing approaches.
+Organizations can begin with efficiency improvements and gradually develop toward more collaborative approaches.

 ## AI Implementation Questions